nayanachetram/-investment-portfolio-analytics/README.md

 This project was built to demonstrate how SQL can be used to organize and analyze investment portfolio data.

-The database combines historical security prices with simulated portfolio transactions to evaluate how a $1,000,000 portfolio performed over time.
+The database combines historical security prices with simulated portfolio transactions to evaluate the performance and composition of a simulated $1,000,000 investment portfolio.

 The analysis focuses on: